Newspaper Journalist: Career Education in News Journalism

 According to the U.S. Bureau of Labor Statistics (BLS), individuals will face strong competition for newspaper jobs, especially with publications in large cities or those that are syndicated nationally (www.bls.gov).
+Jobs for all news analysts, reporters and correspondents (including those in TV and other forms of media) are expected to decline six percent from 2010-2020.
 The availability of online news sources and their ability to publish stories immediately has hurt the newspaper industry.
 The best opportunities for entry-level newspaper journalists may be with smaller publications.
 Those who can write on scientific and technical subjects may also find more opportunities.

 Related to Newspaper Journalist: Career Education in News Journalism